 After the appliance has restarted after setup, in Discover machines, select the new appliance in Select Configuration Server, and click Finalize registration.
 Finalize registration performs a couple of final tasks to prepare the replication appliance.

-It can take up to 15 minutes after finalizing registration until discovered machines appear in Azure Migrate Server Migration.
+It may take some time after finalizing registration until discovered machines appear in Azure Migrate Server Migration.
 As VMs are discovered, the Discovered servers count rises.

 Install the Mobility service